felixge/dd-prof-upload/README.md

   -env string
     	The name of the environment to assign to the uploaded profiles. (default "dev") -key string
     	A Datadog API key for your account.
-Defaults to DD_API_KEY. (default "") -runtime string
+Defaults to DD_API_KEY.
+  -runtime string
     	The name of the runtime to attribute the profiles to. (default "go") -service string
     	The name of the service to assign for the uploaded profiles. (default "dd-prof-upload") -site string
     	The datadog site to upload to.
-Defaults to DD_SITE or "datadog.com". (default "datadog.com")
+Defaults to DD_SITE or "datadog.com". (default "datadoghq.com")
 ```